Tips to plan your stay

 Start planning early

-Once you decided on final dates, check the accommodation availability and send us your booking request.
+Once you have decided on your final dates, check the accommodation availability and send us your booking request.
 Be prepared that there will be a prepayment required to confirm your booking.
 Advanced planning also leaves you with more time to raise funds if needed.

 Consider fundraising options